General Liability vs. Professional Liability: What’s the Difference?

 So if you typically work on client properties or have a physical storefront, general liability insurance may make the most sense for you.

-If, however, you’re in the business of advising clients or providing them with financial services, professional liability insurance may be a good option.
+If, however, you’re in the business of advising clients or providing them with financial services, professional liability insurance may be a good option to safeguard against the “catastrophic issues” Tom alluded to.

 Get Insured in Under 10 Minutes